Wavelet center frequency

 Wavelet center frequency in hertz, returned as a scalar.

-Grid points where the center frequency-based approximation to the wavelet is evaluated, returned as a real-valued vector.
+Grid where the center frequency-based approximation to the wavelet is evaluated, returned as a real-valued vector.

 Center frequency-based approximation to the wavelet, returned as a vector.